I Need Help with

 - decisions regarding the purchasing and selling of property;

 - reporting to Centerlink on your behalf.

 An advanced health directive is a legal document in which you specify what should happen if your health deteriorates or you become incapacitated and you are no longer able to make decisions for yourself.
 In an advanced health directive, you are able to leave instructions regarding more complex medical treatment.

 If you specify your medical preferences in an advanced health directive then you are taking the power away from your appointed attorney to have the discretion on that particular decision.

-If you have any further queries or would like assistance in relation to wills & estate planning please do not hesitate to contact our wills and estates team at McNamara & Associates on 13 58 28.
+If you have any further queries or would like assistance in relation to wills & estate planning please do not hesitate to contact our wills and estates team at McNamara Law on 13 58 28.

 Looking for more information?